karenfreemansmith/Epic-IntroWk5-RiskGame/README.md

 ### Known Issues
 * The program does not stop subtracting from troops if troop number hits 0
-* The program does not update user interface when a battle is won (is available in the backend)
 * The program allows user to attack themselves
-* The program troop draft is inconsistent
 * The attacking list does not display territory owner by color

 ### What is next